rtrigoso/tmt/README.md

 Usage: tmt [options...]

 Options:
-	-m	Number of minutes to count.
-Default is 25 minutes.
+	-m	Work length in minutes.
+Defaults to 25 minutes.
+	-r	Rest length in minutes.
+Defaults to 5 minutes.
+	-n	Number of sets to run for.
+Defaults to 1.
 ```